 an annual self-assessment of Fnac Darty's essential rules, through questionnaires filled in by key operational staff in each Group country organization.
-In 2019, 14 cycles were self-assessed and a specific self-assessment mechanism was established for regulatory risks.
+In 2020, 14 cycles were selfevaluated.
 The questionnaire for the "Finance, Accounting and Management" cycle sent to country Chief Financial Officers takes into account the AMF's reference framework and, in particular, its application guide.

 These questionnaires help operational staff to assess the quality of the internal control procedures for which they are responsible.
 They standardize the level of internal control across all activities and allow operational staff to benefit from best practices.
-They enable the launch of improvement action plans based on the results obtained; and an annual self-assessment of "Essential" Fnac in-store controls, which is based on the "Store Best Practices" corpus, is managed and coordinated by the finance network of country organizations.
-In 2019, all stores in the French and international network had been self-assessed.
+They enable the launch of improvement action plans based on the results obtained.